 The Consumer Financial Protection Bureau (CFPB) has guidelines that state EWA providers should contract with employers to offer their solution.
-Branch has always worked directly with employers to offer EWA to employees, in accordance with this guidance.
+Branch works directly with employers to offer EWA to employees, in accordance with this guidance.
 Without having to change payroll processes, we integrate directly into employers’ time and attendance systems to confirm who their employees are, when they’ve worked, and how much they’ve earned.

 Another feature to look for in an EWA provider is whether or not they encourage responsible use.
-Earned wage access provides people with faster access to funds they’ve already earned, so it’s not a payday loan, but the right EWA provider should also include financial wellness tools that help employees grow financially alongside this service.
+Earned wage access provides people with faster access to funds they’ve already earned, so it’s not a payday loan, but the right EWA provider should also include financial wellness tools and guardrails that help employees grow financially.

 While many EWA providers encourage users to constantly take out more advances, our model is set up so employees use EWA more like an emergency fund if they have an unexpected expense come up between paychecks.
-Plus, we offer free financial wellness tools that give them an at-a-glance view of their spending to help them stay on top of their budget.
+Employers also have the option to set the percentage of earnings employees can access.
+Plus, we offer free financial wellness tools, cash back rewards, and fee-free financial services that can help people manage their earnings, eliminate fees, and stay on top of their budget.

 Read the terms and agreements on some EWA providers and you might be surprised to learn about the hidden fees they charge both companies and employees to use it.
 Many providers try to hide these fees with verbiage around "membership models" while others hide their fees in the fine print.

 Branch believes the point of earned wage access is to help workers become more financially stable.
 What’s the point of charging them a fee to access their own money?
-Or charging their company for using this service in the first place?
+Or charging you, their employer, for using this service in the first place?

 Some earned wage access providers don’t even work in deductions—they do something called “wage assignment” which requires employees to deposit their entire paycheck into a separate bank account controlled by the EWA provider.
 In this model, an employee with a $500 paycheck and an outstanding $100 EWA transaction is forced to deposit the entire $500 into an account controlled by the EWA provider.
 The employee must agree to assign these wages in advance—before the money is even earned.
 In many states (California being one of them) this type of wage assignment is considered unlawful.